-Total credit hours required: 29 Total Credit Hours Acquired: Cumulative GPA: All courses, other than General Education requirements, must be comp leted with a "C" or better.
-The student must have a cumulative grade point average of at least 2.0 A minimum of 15 semester hours must be earned at NMJC.
-The remain nder may be acceptable transfer credits.
-Transitional and / or developmental courses do not fulfill any of the ab ove requirements.
-Students will not be permitted to graduate if they have unresolved inco mplete (I) grades on their academic record.
-Although college officials will provide assistance, it is the final responsil bility of the student to check all phases of his or her degree completion.
-Effective Fall 202
+Total credit hours required for AAS: 60 Total Credit Hours Acquired: Total credit flours required for AAS.
+60 Cumulative GPA: All courses, other than General Education requirements, must be co ompleted with a "C" or better.
+The student must have a cumulative grade point average of at least 2.0.
+A minimum of 15 semester hours must be earned at NMJC.
+The remains der may be acceptable transfer credits.
+Transitional and / or developmental courses do not fulfill any of the above ve requirements.
+Students will not be permitted to graduate if they have unresolved incon nplete (I) grades on their academic record.

+Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.